Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 Oral Medication Treatments

-Regarding oral treatments, finasteride and dutasteride are the first choice for many people.
+When it comes to oral treatments, Finasteride and Dutasteride are the first choice for many people.
 They are primarily DHT blockers, allowing hair follicles to remain in the growth phase longer.
 Results typically appear about three months after starting treatment.

 • Reduced libido